award

 Can wrongful death cases be settled out of court?

 Yes, many wrongful death claims are resolved through out-of-court settlements.
 These negotiations can save time and legal costs, offering a quicker resolution for grieving families.
-Attorneys for both parties work together to reach an agreement that is fair based on the circumstances.
+Attorneys for both parties work together to reach a fair agreement based on the circumstances.

 What evidence is required for a wrongful death case?